Learning Rules from Rewards: Discussion

+Another direction for future research is to develop a more refined representation of actions.
+In this work, we treated actions as atomic and independent primitives.
+However, the actions in the games we tested were clearly related.
+For example, in Breakout, if a split is relevant for the action \texttt{LEFT}, it is probably also important for the action \texttt{RIGHT}.
+This relationship could be captured by representing actions as their consequences in the environment.
+In this approach, the action \texttt{LEFT} would become \texttt{less-x}(\texttt{player}$_{\texttt{t}}$, \texttt{player}$_{\texttt{t-1}}$), \texttt{NOOP} would become \texttt{same-x}(\texttt{player}$_{\texttt{t}}$, \texttt{player}$_{\texttt{t-1}}$), and \texttt{RIGHT} would become \texttt{more-x}(\texttt{player}$_{\texttt{t}}$, \texttt{player}$_{\texttt{t-1}}$).
+Representing actions in this way could allow RRTL to split all directly related actions simultaneously, potentially improving its learning robustness.

-RRTL uses the relational regression tree developed by \cite{driessens2001speeding} to approximate the state-action value function.
-We chose this function approximator because it integrates naturally with existing models of analogical reasoning based on relational representations \cite<e.g.,>[]{doumas2008theory,falkenhainer1989structure}.
-However, it is worth noting that recently several deep neural network models of RRL have been proposed \cite<e.g.,>[]{jiang2019neural,dong2018neural,zimmer2021differentiable}.
-In general, these models define a \emph{soft logic} (i.e., one with truth values falling into the $[0,1]$ interval) and a series of differentiable gating operations that allow to approximate the behaviour of a logic program.
-While these models are an impressive demonstration of the possibility of combining symbolic and neural-based computation in AI, they tend to suffer from scalability \cite{dong2018neural}, or lack of interpretability \cite{dong2018neural}.
-Both of these issues are the subject of current research in neuro-symbolic AI \cite<e.g.,>[]{zimmer2021differentiable}.
-In terms of biologically plausible mechanisms for RRL, our results show that prediction error driven learning does not need to be based on gradients.
-Certainly, it is possible that biological RRL is multi-faceted, exploiting both gradients and step functions.
-We think that Building an efficient and neurally plausible function approximator suited to work with relational representations is an important goal for RRL research.
+Since our motivation was to build a RRL model that can interface with analogical inference and previous computational modeling work has shown that structured relational representations are necessary to perform analogy \cite[e.g.,][]{doumas2008theory,doumas2022theory,hummel2003symbolic}, in this work we used the relational regression tree developed by \cite{driessens2001speeding} to approximate the state-action value function.
+However, it is worth noting that recently several deep neural network models of RRL have been proposed \cite[e.g.,][]{jiang2019neural,dong2018neural,zimmer2021differentiable,beretta2023preliminary}.
+In general, these models define a \emph{soft logic}\textemdash i.e., one with truth values falling into the $[0,1]$ interval\textemdash and a series of differentiable gating operations that allow to approximate the behaviour of a logic program.
+While these models are an impressive demonstration of the possibility of combining symbolic computation and deep learning in AI, it is not clear at the moment whether it is possible to integrate these function approximators with models of relational reasoning and analogical inference.
+We think that building an efficient and neurally plausible function approximator suited to work with structured relational representations is an important goal for RRL research.

-To conclude, RRL provides a computational framework to understand how the cognitive system learns which relational representations are relevant for a given task, as well as how to build relational policies incrementally.
-We hope that the present paper helps to stimulate further theoretical and empirical research about how humans and other biological agents build relational policies to interact effectively with their environment.
+In conclusion, RRL provides a computational framework for understanding how the cognitive system identifies task-relevant relational representations and for building relational policies incrementally.
+We hope that the present work helps to stimulate further cognitive science research in this area.